 Walking Football With PNE

-PNE host weekly sessions every Friday - from 11am until 1pm and Tuesday from 6pm until 7pm at the Preston North End Community Training Centre.
+PNE host weekly sessions every Friday - from 11am until 1pm, and every Tuesday from 6pm until 7pm at the Preston North End Community Training Centre.

-Whilst the Tuesday session is a one hour slot hosted in the sports hall, the two hour session on a Friday caters for a 'social hour' where, after an hour of play, participants can enjoy a cup of tea and biscuits - accompanying the group’s discussion where the activity of Preston North End on the pitch is often a topic of conversation!
+While the Tuesday and Thursday sessions are one-hour slots hosted in the sports hall, the two-hour session on a Friday caters for a 'social hour' where, after an hour of play, participants can enjoy a cup of tea and biscuits - accompanying the group’s discussion - where the activity of Preston North End on the pitch is often a topic of conversation!

 PNE Community Training